-- Required book - C Programming: A Modern Approach (Second Edition), King, 2008. - Covers the C programming language and standard libraries - First edition is not quite so good, but is sufficient - Computer Systems: A Programmer's Perspective, Bryant and O'Hallaron, 2010. - Covers "under the hood" - Highly recommended books - The C Programming Language, Kernighan and Ritchie, 1988. - Covers the C programming language - The Practice of Programming, Kernighan and Pike, 1999. - Covers "programming in the large" - Programming with GNU Software, Loukides and Oram, 1997. - Covers tools - All books are on reserve in the Library
+- Required books

+- C Programming: A Modern Approach (Second Edition), King, 2008.

+- Covers the C programming language and standard libraries

+- Computer Systems: A Programmer's Perspective, Bryant and O'Hallaron, 2010.

+- Covers "under the hood"

+- Highly recommended books

+- The C Programming Language, Kernighan and Ritchie, 1988.

+- Covers the C programming language

+- The Practice of Programming, Kernighan and Pike, 1999.

+- Covers "programming in the large"

+- Programming with GNU Software, Loukides and Oram, 1997.

+- Covers tools

+- All books are in the Library